-- 2.1.1 An applicant can be considered by a Scheme to be competent to produce DECs and Advisory Reports for buildings, and so become a member of a Scheme register of Display Energy Certificate Energy Assessors (EA) if they either: - 2.1.1.1 Hold an appropriate qualification that has been approved by OFQUAL which is consistent with the relevant National Occupational Standard (NOS) at which they shall operate.
-Scheme operators shall have procedures which confirm that a candidate has the appropriate qualification and that, where relevant, the candidate is only accredited to operate within any limitations appropriate to the qualification. - 2.1.1.2 Or can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards for DEC assessments and the provision of Advisory Reports, and have satisfied the Scheme's approval process.
-In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) Membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged a DEC within the last 2 years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
-Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL Membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate.

-2.1.5 Schemes may require an applicant to undertake a witnessed visit followed by a professional discussion, or some other check, as an additional test of competence.
+- 2.1.1 Applicants can be considered by a Scheme to be competent to produce EPCs for non domestic buildings, and so become a member of a Scheme register of Non Domestic Energy Assessors (EA) if they either: - 2.1.1.1 Hold an appropriate qualification that has been approved by OFQUAL which is consistent with the relevant National Occupational Standard (NOS) (Level 3 and 4) at which they shall operate.
+Scheme operators shall have procedures which confirm that a candidate has the appropriate qualification and that, where relevant, the candidate is only accredited to operate within any limitations appropriate to the qualification. - 2.1.1.2 Or can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards (Levels 3 and 4) for Non-Domestic building EPC assessments, and have satisfied the Scheme's approval process.
+In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged an EPC within the last 2 years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
+Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate. - 2.1.5 Schemes may require an applicant to undertake an accompanied site visit followed by a professional discussion, or some other check, as an additional test of competence.

 - 2.1.6 Schemes shall check the identity of applicants.
 These checks shall require a colour photocopy to be provided of either the applicant's passport or driving licence (where this includes a photograph).
 Where an applicant cannot provide either, Schemes shall require a copy of the applicant's birth certificate, and copies of two utility bills (or equivalent).
 However the use of these latter checks shall be the exception.
 In all cases where applicants are not able to supply copies of either a passport or a driving licence, Schemes shall conduct professional interviews with prospective candidates.
-Schemes shall require such applicants to sign a declaration stating that they do not possess either a valid passport or a valid driving licence during the professional interview. - 2.1.7 Schemes shall require their Members to undertake Continuing Professional Development (CPD) so as to maintain their occupational competence.
+Schemes shall require such applicants to sign a declaration stating that they do not possess either a valid passport or a valid driving licence during the professional interview. - 2.1.7 Schemes shall require their members to undertake Continuing Professional Development (CPD) so as to maintain their occupational competence.
 In this context CPD is defined according to Appendix 2. - 2.1.8 Schemes shall have procedures in place to check that Energy Assessors (EAs) maintain their competence as stipulated in Appendix 2.

-3. Ensure that Members of the Scheme have in force suitable insurance cover
+Ensure that members of the Scheme have in force suitable insurance cover